Don-Stevenson/rose-rocket-challenge/README.md

 ### If I had more time (in no particular order) ...

 - Calendar Timeline doesn't auto update upon delete a task.
 It requires a refresh of the browser.
 This is certainly fixable within react.
 - Impliment the logic in the createDriverCSV helper to render the CSV file for the selected driver
+- Impliment logic to display drivers tasks and calendar timeline by last name instead of by task
 - Spend more time on the styling and design, especially for mobile
 - Make / Import more helper functions to clean up the code further
 - Add maps to the destinations for dispatchers or drivers